wp-plugins/cardoza-wordpress-poll/readme.txt

 if you have any queries post it at http://www.vinojcardoza.com/blog/cardoza-wordpress-poll

 == Change Log ==
+= Version 35.1 =
+* Arabic translation added (Translated by Naaser Mohammed and Ahmed Saif).
+* Security vulnerabilities removed (As suggested by Heikku Paananen).

 = Version 35.0 =
 * Security vulnerabilities removed.